StarRocks/starrocks/sql-reference/sql-statements/account-management/ALTER USER.md

     ALTER USER 'jack' IDENTIFIED WITH mysql_native_password BY '123456';
     ```

-2. To avoid transmitting password in plaintext, the following method can also be used to change password
+2. To avoid transmitting password in plaintext, the following method can also be used to change password.

     ```SQL
     ALTER USER 'jack' IDENTIFIED BY PASSWORD '*6BB4837EB74329105EE4568DDA7DC67ED2CA2AD9';